reflex-mev/reflex/website/docs/integration/universal-dex.md

 );
 ```

-## Using the UniversalIntegration API
+## Using the Universal Integration API

 ### Basic Swap with MEV Capture